Installing ColdLight

 Installing Flexmark

 Flexmark can be downloaded from Maven.
 Select version 0.64.0 (important - later versions may not work) and then on the details page ensure you select “View all” in the Files section.
-Download the main jar AND the -lib.jar file.
+Download the -lib.jar file.

 Installing JSOUP